wahyualfarisi/group-4-workshop/README.md

-# A Tiny Component Library
+# A Tiny Pattern Library

 ## Customizing colors and type